iuribe27/ist-303-team-A/README.md

 10. Press Enter
 11. Install requirement packages by typing into Command Prompt: pip install -r requirements.txt
 12. Press Enter
-13. Start a Python interpreter by typing into the Command Prompt: python3
+13. Start a Python interpreter by typing into the Command Prompt: python (or pyhton3 if you multiple versions of python)
 14. Press Enter
 15. Import the Database Object by typing into the interpreter: from postproject import db
 16. Press Enter